Muslim conquest of the Levant: Initial phase

 As the main Byzantine defence line started from the coastal regions near Ghazahh, Yazid arrived at the Valley of Araba at about the same time as Amr bin Al Aas reached Elat.
 The two forward detachments sent by the Byzantine army to prevent the entry of Yazid's and Amr's corps, respectively, into Palestine, were easily defeated by them, though they did prevent the Rashidun forces from reaching their assigned objective.
 Abu Ubaidah and Shurhabil, on the other hand, continued their march, and by early May 634 they reached the region between Bosra and Jabiya.
 The Emperor Heraclius, having received intelligence of the movements of the Muslim armies from his Arab clients, began to plan countermeasures.
 Upon Heraclius' orders, Byzantine forces from different garrisons in the north started moving to gather at Ayjnadyn.
 From here they could engage Amr's corps and maneuver against the flank or rear of the rest of the Muslim corps that were in Jordan and Southern Syria.
 The strength of the Byzantine forces, according to rough estimates, was about 100,000.
 Abu Ubaidah informed the Caliph about the preparations made by the Byzantines in the third week of May 634.
-Because Abu Ubaida didn't have experience as a commander of military forces in such major operations, especially against the powerful Roman Army, Abu Bakr decided to send Khalid ibn Walid to assume command.
+Because Abu Ubaida did not have experience as a commander of military forces in such major operations, especially against the powerful Roman Army, Abu Bakr decided to send Khalid ibn Walid to assume command.
 According to early Muslim chronicles, Abu Bakr said, "By Allah, I shall destroy the Romans and the friends of Satan with Khalid Ibn Al Walid."

 Khalid immediately set out for Syria from Al-Hirah, in Iraq, in early June, taking with him half his army, about 8000 strong.
 There were two routes towards Syria from Iraq: one was via Daumat-ul-Jandal, and the other was through Mesopotamia, passing through Raqqa.
 The Muslim armies in Syria were in need of urgent reinforcement, so Khalid avoided the conventional route to Syria via Daumat ul Jandal, as it was the longer route, and would take weeks to reach Syria.
 Khalid avoided the Mesopotamian route because of the presence of Roman garrisons there and in Northern Syria.
 To engage them at a time when Muslim armies were being outflanked in Syria was not a wise idea.
 Khalid selected a shorter route to Syria, an unconventional route passing through the Syrian Desert.
 It is recorded that his soldiers marched for two days without a single drop of water, before reaching a predetermined water source at an oasis.
 Khalid thus entered Northern Syria and caught the Byzantines on their right flank.
 According to modern historians, this ingenious strategic maneuver unhinged the Byzantine defences in Syria.